nihole/wikigraph/README.md

 - python3 YOUR_GIT_PATH/wikigraph/**wgraph.py** YOUR_GIT_PATH/wg_examples/yaml/examples/**example1.yml** YOUR_GIT_PATH/wg_examples/graphs/examples/**example1**

- The script wgraph.py executes some logical verification of your YAML file and create **svg** file:
+ The script wgraph.py executes some logical verification of your YAML file and creates **svg** file:

  - **example1.svg**.
 You can investigate it by clicking the link in my github repository [example1 svg file](https://github.com/nihole/wg_examples/blob/main/graphs/examples/example1.svg)